Frequently Asked Questions about TLC’s Certify Your Own Dog Program

 Is there a specific Timeframe where the Companion Paws certification program must be completed?

-If dates are not scheduled by Companion Paws to complete the program process within a 4 month period, the 4 month requirement will be extended by Companion Paws until a date(s) is confirmed.
+If dates are not scheduled by Companion Paws to complete the program testing process within a 4 to 6 month period, the 4 to 6 month requirement will only be extended by Companion Paws until a date(s) is confirmed.

 If retake assessments or retake evaluations are required, the time may be extended with approval from Companion Paws.